 Accommodation is provided on a twin share B&B basis in hotels whilst in Chamonix and huts in the mountains.
 Accommodation in the mountains is in alpine huts in shared bunk rooms or dormitory rooms.
 Blankets are provided and no sleeping bag will be required.
 There is no single supplement (or private rooms) available in the mountain huts but we can arrange this for you in Chamonix.

 A single supplement is available at additional cost for the hotel nights during the course.
-Please enquire about costs at time of enquiry.
+Please contact our office for further information and costs.

 Clothing & Equipment

 Climbing in the European Alps requires you have high quality clothing and equipment due to the extremes of weather conditions.
 Our focus is on having the essential clothing and equipment to keep you warm and comfortable during the climb.